- Compute diversity indici over input layers

 , with R2

-diversity and 1, no diversity.
-This is counterintuitive behavior for
+and 1, no diversity.
+As this is counterintuitive behavior for a

 which is defined as ID = 1 / D)